Edward Braddock: North America and death

 After some months of preparation, in which he was hampered by administrative confusion and want of resources previously promised by the colonials, the Braddock expedition took the field with a picked column, in which George Washington served as a volunteer officer.
 Braddock took some of his men and marched forward, leaving most of his men behind.
 The column crossed the Monongahela River on 9 July 1755, and shortly afterward collided head-on with an Indian and French force which was rushing from Fort Duquesne to oppose the river crossing.
 Although the initial exchange of musketry favored the British, felling the French commander and causing some Canadian militia to flee, the remaining Indian/French force reacted quickly.
 They ran down the flanks of the column and put it under a murderous crossfire.
+Braddock's methods and commands hardly continued to be effective in the long term of the fight, especially with his environment.

+"Braddock's Defeat" by Edwin Deming, 1903, depicting Braddock falling from his horse, and Major George Washington catching its bridle.
+Wisconsin Historical Society.

 Braddock's troops reacted poorly and became disordered.
-The British attempted retreat, but ran into the rest of the British soldiers earlier left behind.
+They attempted retreat, but ran into the rest of Braddock's soldiers who had been left behind earlier.
 Braddock rallied his men repeatedly, but fell at last, mortally wounded by a shot through the chest.
 Although the exact causes of the defeat are debated to this day, a contributing factor was likely Braddock's underestimation of how effectively the French and Indians could react in a battle situation, and how rapidly the discipline and fighting effectiveness of his own men could evaporate.
+Arguably the largest factor was his misunderstanding of his techniques and environment.
+He failed to work with natives, natives who understood fighting in this land much more than he did—not only that but he ignored some intelligence on what the French were doing.
+His firing rows hit trees.
+Artillery couldn't be moved fast enough to hit anything other than trees.
+These were the two things Braddock relied on, and where he battled these things were useless.

-Braddock was borne off the field by Washington and Col. Nicholas Meriwether; he died on 13 July from wounds suffered in the battle.
+Braddock was borne off the field by Washington and Colonel Nicholas Meriwether; he died on 13 July from wounds suffered in the battle.
 Before he died, Braddock left Washington his ceremonial sash that he wore with his battle uniform, as well as his two pistols.
 Some of his last words were, "Who would have thought?" and "we shall know better another time".
 Reportedly, Washington always took this sash with him for the rest of his life, both as the commander of the Continental Army and for his presidential duties.
 It is still on display today at Washington's home on the Potomac River, Mount Vernon.